-Non-defined and/or statedefined tables Non-Defined and/or State-Defined tables were designed to be flexible.
-Part of this flexibility is that you can add tables and/or fields to tables in your database and relate them to other tables currently in the WID.
-Admittedly part of this flexibility depends on the amount of control that you have over your database.
-If you are using a hosted system you will have to go through its process to get tables added or changed in your database.
+Nonstandard and/or statedefined tables

+Non-standard and/or State-Defined tables were designed to be flexible.
+Part of this flexibility is tables and/or fields can be added to tables in your database and relate them to other tables currently in the WID.
+Admittedly part of this flexibility depends on the amount of control that a DBA has over their database.
+If using a hosted system work with the provider to get tables added or changed.

 For our terminology a non-defined table is one that has not been added to the WID but has been structured for use with the WID.
-These tables have been added to a list that can be found on the ARC websites.
+These tables have been added to a list that can be found on the ARC website.
 These tables have been suggested to be included in a future version of the WID.
 Part of the vetting process to have these tables added to the WID is they have to be currently populated and in use by at least one state, submitted to the ARC Structure committee to be added to the list of non-standard tables, and then at a Structure committee meeting they are brought up for discussion to see if they need further development or voted in for inclusion in the next version of the WID.
 A state-defined table is also structured for use with the WID and has been added to their WID database for their own purpose.
 They may later ask to have it included in the non-defined tables if they think that it would be useful to other states.
-A statedefined table can also be a table that has been modified or added for a hosting system.
+A state-defined table can also be a table that has been modified or added for a hosting system.
 With Montana's LMInformer system, level fields have been added to occupation code tables with a new code level table that is used in their data search tool.